Conditions for indexability of restless bandits and an O(K^3) algorithm to compute Whittle index: Introduction

 Nino-Mora~\cite{ninomora2006, nino2007dynamic} proposed a generalization of Whittle index called marginal productivity index (MPI) for resource allocation problems where processes can be allocated fractional resources.
-In \cite{nino2007dynamic}, he highlights an algorithm, called the adaptive greedy algorithm, to compute the MPI when the model satisfy a technical condition called partial conservation laws (PCL).
+In \cite{nino2007dynamic}, he also proposed an algorithm called the adaptive greedy algorithm, to compute the MPI when the model satisfies a technical condition called partial conservation laws (PCL).
 For restless bandits which satisfy the PCL condition, the Whittle index can be computed using the adaptive greedy algorithm.
-However, for general restless bandits, there are no known efficient algorithms to compute the Whittle index.
-The only option in such cases is to compute the Whittle index by conducting a binary search over penalty for active action (or a subsidy for passive action)~\cite{akbarzadeh2019restless, wang2019whittle} but such a binary search is computationally expensive because each step of the binary search requires solving a dynamic program.
+However, for general restless bandits, there are no known efficient algorithms to \textcolor{black}{exactly} compute the Whittle index. \textcolor{black}{It is possible to \emph{approximately}} compute the Whittle index by conducting a binary search over penalty for active action (or a subsidy for passive action)~\cite{qian2016restless,akbarzadeh2019dynamic} but such a binary search is computationally expensive because each step of the binary search requires solving a dynamic program.

 In this paper, we revisit the restless bandit problem and present three contributions.
 Our first contribution is to provide general sufficient conditions for indexability which are based on an alternative characterization of the passive set.
 We also present easy to verify refinements of these sufficient conditions.